chrisknox97/bikesharing/README.md

     citibike_df["tripduration"] =pd.to_datetime(citibike_df["tripduration"]. unit = "s")

-### In addition, the file also assigned numerical values to ``Gender`` which had to be replaced with line strings based on their repective values.
+### In addition, the file also assigned numerical values to ``Gender`` which had to be replaced with line strings based on their respective values.

     citibike_df["gender"].replace([0,1,2].["Unknown", "Male", "Female"], inplace = True)